emirozer/fake2db/README.md

 *--rows* argument is pretty clear...

-*--db* argument takes 4 possible options : sqlite, mysql, postgresql, mongodb
+*--db* argument takes 4 possible options : sqlite, mysql, postgresql, mongodb, redis

 *--name* argument is OPTIONAL.
 When it is absent fake2db will name db's randomly.